The magic of Paris in Spring

 Lutetia Paris

-Wilmotte had just completed a remarkable restoration of this Paris landmark institution and injected a modernity, preparing the historical masterpiece for a new generation of clientele.
+Wilmotte had just completed a monumental restoration of this landmark institution, injecting a sense of modernity into the historical masterpiece for a new generation.

-The finishing touches were still being applied when we arrived.
-No one knew how the lights worked, but we captured the history and romance that Lutetia is famous for.
-Unforgettable.
+I remember the finishing touches were still being applied when we started; no one quite knew how the light switches worked yet!
+Despite the chaos, we captured the timeless history and romance that make the Lutetia legendary.
+Truly unforgettable.

 Découvrir le shooting